 (The following story was written by William K. Terry of Youngstown Ohio., a Marine Corps combat correspondent, and distributed by the Associated Press.)

-SOMEWHERE IN THE PACIFIC - (Delayed) - After completeing its assignment by easily capturing two islands during the Gilberts invasion, a small Marine unit volunteered for the assault on Makin and got in three days of good fighting.
+SOMEWHERE IN THE PACIFIC - (Delayed) - After completing its assignment by easily capturing two islands during the Gilberts invasion, a small Marine unit volunteered for the assault on Makin and got in three days of good fighting.

 "We didn't think we had done enough," explained Marine Platoon Sgt.
 Herbert R. LeClair, 22, of Slatersville R.I., who led the unit into action.
 His outfit, highly trained in jungle warfare suffered no casualties.